Clickcease

 • Increased heart rate

-Call your vet or the Pet Poison Helpline immediately if you suspect chocolate ingestion.
+Call your vet or the Pet Poison Helpline immediately if you suspect your pet has ingested chocolate.
+Time is critical — do not wait for symptoms to worsen.

 Grapes and Raisins: A Hidden Kidney Threat

-Though grapes and raisins (and even currants!) may seem harmless, they are highly toxic to dogs and can lead to sudden kidney failure, even in small quantities.
-Veterinarians don’t quite know exactly what compound in grapes causes the reaction, which is why any amount should be treated as dangerous.
+Though grapes and raisins (and even currants!) may seem harmless, they are highly toxic to dogs and can lead to sudden, acute kidney failure — even in very small quantities.
+Veterinary experts at VCA Hospitals note that the exact toxic compound is still unknown, which is why any amount should be treated as a medical emergency.
+Trail mix, fruit salads, and baked goods at parties are common culprits in LA households.

 Symptoms may include:

 This is a true medical emergency.
-Contact your vet immediately and do not wait for symptoms to appear.
+Contact your vet immediately and do not wait for symptoms to appear – kidney damage can begin before any outward signs are visible.

 toxic foods for dogs in Los Angeles